umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Duplicate Dictionary Items/index.md

 ![Extraction error](images/extraction-error.png)

 There are two types of duplicate dictionary item errors.
-The first scenario (*Scenario 1*) is where you have duplicate *UDA files* for each of your dictionary items.
-When this is the case, you should see an error message looking like this:
+The first scenario (*Scenario 1*) is when you have duplicate *UDA files* for each of your dictionary items.
+When this is the case, you will see an error message like this:

     Some artifacts collide on unique identifiers.
     This means that they have different Udis, yet